vd4mmind/MOFA_analysis/README.md

 -------
 * `/CLL_Analysis/`: contains all scripts analysing the MOFA model on the CLL data.

-    * `/pre-processing/`: Script to pre-process data for input to MOFA
+    * `/pre-processing/`: Scripts to pre-process data for input to MOFA
+    * `/imputation/`: Scripts for imputation analysis
+    * `/robustness/`: Scripts for robustness analysis
+    * `/continuity_Factor1/`: characterisation of the continous IGHV phenotype

     1) import_models.Rmd [html](CLL_Analysis/import_models.html)
         * imports .hdf5 model files produced by mofa in Python